 Museum of Anatolian Civilizations

-The museum of Anatolian Civilizations is a great destination to explore the human history in Anatolia area, which is the major area of present-day Turkey.
-With cherry-picked artefacts from Anatolian archaeological site, the picture of Turkish ancient residents’ life is sketched through every single item.
+The Museum of Anatolian Civilizations is a great destination to explore human history in Anatolia area, which is the major area of present-day Turkey.
+With cherry-picked artifacts from the Anatolian archaeological site, the picture of Turkish ancient residents’ life is sketched through every single item.

-At the central hall are reliefs and statuary while items surrounding the hall offer tickets for a fascinating historical journey of from Paleolithic, Neolithic, Chalcolithic, Bronze Age, Assyrian, Hittite, Phrygian, Urartian and Lydian periods.
-Downstairs is where Roman artefacts excavated around Ankara area are on display.
+At the central hall are reliefs and statuary while items surrounding the hall offer tickets for a fascinating historical journey of from Paleolithic, Neolithic, Chalcolithic, Bronze Age, Assyrian, Hittite, Phrygian, Urartian, and Lydian periods.
+Downstairs is where Roman artifacts excavated around Ankara area are on display.

-Picture 5 - Hittite's artefacts, Museum of Anatolian Civilizations
+Picture 5 - Hittite's artifacts, Museum of Anatolian Civilizations

 Picture 6 - The mausoleum of Mustafa Kemal Atatürk, Anıtkabir